bpkrumme/bpkrumme.github.io/_posts/2025-08-27-my-Homelab.markdown

 S3, or Simple Storage Service, is an object storage service.
 It offers scalable storage which is presented as "buckets" which you could consider like a top-level folder.
 Those buckets are used to store "objects" which could be files such as photos, videos, or documents.
 My use case is mostly around Terraform state which I use for automation demonstrations.

 I tend not to leave any EC2 machines up and running as this will incur extra cost.
 If you're new to cloud providers, let this be the first tip I give you.
 Don't leave anything running in the cloud.
-I made this mistake once at it cost me several hundred dollars.
+I made this mistake once and it cost me several hundred dollars.
 The bad part is I ***KNEW*** not to leave any services running, but I forgot and left several expensive EC2 instances running for nearly a month.
 Needless to say, I wasn't very happy about that.

 ### Coming Soon